-3. Clearly Communicate Policy
+3. Clearly Communicate the New Policy

 Once you establish the details of the policy, it is important to make sure that all employees are aware of the benefits—and restrictions.
-Be sure to share important logistics, like the dates during which the policy is effective, expectations for productivity despite reduced hours, and exactly how employees’ individual schedules will change.
+Be sure to share important logistics, like the dates during which the policy is effective, expectations for productivity despite reduced work hours, and exactly how employees’ individual schedules will change.

 Send an office-wide email